 As soon as the pattern is triggered, a step light moves from left to right.
 Each step can contain either a numerical value, a "#", or a "-".

-Numerical values trigger a note ("Top", "Bottom", "Extra" row) or a chord ("Chord" row).
-In the first scenario, a 0 triggers the base note of the currently active chord.
+Numerical values trigger a note ("Melody" rows) or a chord ("Chords" row).
+In the first scenario, a 0 triggers the bass note of the currently active chord.
 A value of 1 triggers the second note of the chord, and a value of 2 triggers the third note.
 In the second scenario, a 0 triggers all the notes of the currently active chord.
 A 1 triggers the first inversion, a 2 triggers the second inversion, and so on.

 A "#" means that the currently played note(s) will get stopped.
 A blank field ("-") does nothing.